cstkennedy/cs330-examples/Reviews330.md

   2. [Part 2](https://youtu.be/QPL927bYs7I) - Example 6 (Python 3).

+All source code is available in [Review-04.zip](./Review-04.zip)

 # Review 5: Pointer Mechanics

 This set of examples reviews the mechanics of pointers.
 This is a review of value-type, reference-type, and pointer-type variables as discussed on the whiteboard periodically during lecture.

-  All source code is available in \ExampleZip{Review-05-Pointer-Review.zip}.

 The recorded discussion is available [here](https://youtu.be/3BxfxTSO2U4).

+All source code is available in [Review-05-Pointer-Mechanics.zip](./Review-05-Pointer-Mechanics.zip)

 # Review 6: Inheritance in C++ (C++ Shapes)

 These examples cover the basics of inheritance in C++, including mechanics, methodologies, and design paradigms.
 This discussion is split into four parts:

 \bSidebar